acoppes/unity-gameobject-brush/README.md

 ## Roadmap

-### Next

-  * Use Unity EditorTool so we can use events in our way.
-    - Can we select our custom tool from our editor window when a palette object is selected?

-### Later

 * Filters for game objects (decide which objects to show in palette)
   - Customizable (logic)
 * Settings (asset) to configure prefab folders.